medcomdk/dk-medcom-acknowledgement/docs/index.md

 <br>
 <br>

 The link below gives an overview of the included profiles, what their purpose is, and which elements the system should support.
-Further the structure of the standard is described and supported with examples in different degree of technical skills.
+Further the structure of the standard is described and supported with examples in different degree of technical skills. <br>
 [Click here to read an introduction to the technical specifications.](assets/documents/IntroToTecSpecENG.md)